-~\\ We use three evaluation setting to evaluate the models: \begin{compactitem} \item {\bf From Scratch.} The model is trained directly on the labeled training set in a supervised manner. \item {\bf Fine-tuning.} The model is pretrained in a self-supervised manner, then fine-tuned on the training set. \item {\bf Linear Probing.} The model is initially pretrained in a self-supervised manner, and a linear layer is fitted with the training set.
-This experiment is reserved for external datasets. \end{compactitem}
+We use three evaluation settings to evaluate the models: \begin{compactitem} \item {\bf From Scratch.} The model is trained directly on the labeled training set in a supervised manner. \item {\bf Fine-tuning.} The model is pretrained in a self-supervised manner, then fine-tuned on the training set. \item {\bf Linear Probing.} The model is initially pretrained in a self-supervised manner, and a linear layer is fitted with the training set. \end{compactitem}

-Note that most foundation models pretrained on external data cannot be directly applied to target datasets with different input configurations.
-For example, the ScaleMAE and SatMAE models trained on the Functional Map of the World \cite{christie2018functional} and are limited to RGB bands, while CROMA is trained on single-date Sentinel-2 data.
+\paragraph{Competing Methods.} {We compare AnySat against state-of-the-art Earth Observation models.
+Most foundation models pre-trained on external data cannot be directly applied to target datasets with different input configurations.
+For example, the ScaleMAE and SatMAE models are trained on the Functional Map of the World \cite{christie2018functional} and limited to RGB bands, while CROMA is trained on single-date Sentinel-2 data.
 Since these specific modalities are not present in any of our evaluation datasets, we cannot directly evaluate these pretrained models.
-Instead, we modify the input layers of these models to match the target number of spectral bands and pre-train them from scratch on each training set separately.
+Instead, we modify the input layers of these models to match the target number of spectral bands.

-\paragraph{Competing Methods.} We compare AnySat against state-of-the-art Earth Observation models.
-Since most models are not designed to handle multimodal or multitemporal inputs, we adapt them following the protocol established by Astruc \etal \cite{astruc2024omnisat}: (i) we set up independent copies of the model process each modality, followed by a feature fusion scheme; (ii) time series are converted into single images either by concatenating seasonal medians or selecting a pre-determined date, depending on which yields the best results; and (iii) smaller backbones (\eg, ViT-L to ViT-S) are used when they improve performance on smaller datasets.

-We report for Sen1flood11 the performance of models trained with a frozen encoder and a fine-tuned UperNet \cite{xiao2018unified} as given by the PANGAEA benchmark \cite{marsocci2024pangaea}.
-In contrast, AnySat can be linearly probed for semantic segmentation, which requires up 7,000 times fewer free parameters.